holoviz-dev/autover/README.md

      location for each Python package specified; see the [autover script](https://github.com/ioam/autover/blob/master/scripts/autover).

-Authors: Jean-Luc Stevens and James A. Bednar
+Authors: Jean-Luc Stevens, Chris Ball and James A. Bednar